zpainter/iassist/content/about/regional-report-1997-1998-europe.md

 about such sources is then disseminated and the research community is encouraged to re-use data.

-After the mid-term review the Centre&\'ss contract was renewed until the end of 2000.
-Two new appointments have been made: a Senior Research Officer working half-time to help give advice to and support researchers in making plans for archiving data; and an additional data processing officer working half-time.\
+After the mid-term review the Centre&'ss contract was renewed until the end of 2000.
+Two new appointments have been made: a Senior Research Officer working half-time to help give advice to and support researchers in making plans for archiving data; and an additional data processing officer working half-time.
-\

 For more details please contact:

-Louise Corti, Manager, QUALIDATA Tel: (+44) 01206 873058\
+Louise Corti, Manager, QUALIDATA Tel: (+44) 01206 873058
-Department of Sociology Fax: (+44) 01206 873410\
+Department of Sociology Fax: (+44) 01206 873410
-University of Essex email <cortl@essex.ac.uk>\
+University of Essex email <cortl@essex.ac.uk>
-Colchester CO4 3SQ\
+Colchester CO4 3SQ
-England\
+England

 **MIDAS**